Want the perfect workout program?Take Quiz

 If choline levels are low, we have an increased risk of fatty liver, heart disease and memory interference.
 If you have low levels, make sure to check out our post that covers the Best Choline Supplements on the market.

 All in all, both fish oil and krill oil are great for omega-3s, but krill oil does reign supreme due to it having astaxanthin and choline.
+I

 FISH OIL VS KRILL OIL: ABSORPTION & BIOAVAILABILITY